Enriched categories as a free cocompletion: Preliminaries

 We now begin our development of the theory of bicategories enriched over a monoidal bicategory.
 As noted in the introduction, some very basic aspects of this theory were developed in~\cite{Carmody1995Cobordism,Lack1995The-algebra}, but we will need to go significantly further; and since the two references just cited are not widely available, we have arranged to make our account self-contained.
 The material we describe is, of course, a two-dimensional generalisation of enriched category theory in the sense of~\cite{kelly:enriched}; however, it is not this that we will follow in our development, but rather~\cite{Street2005Enriched}.
 The key point is that we will not assume any kind of symmetry in the monoidal bicategory over which we are enriching.
 Although this restricts the range of constructions available to us---we cannot form the opposite of an enriched bicategory, or the tensor product or internal hom of two enriched bicategories---we still have enough flexibility to define enriched presheaf categories, limits and colimits, and the free completion under a class of weights.
 Working in the non-symmetric setting means that the theory we develop generalises without difficulty to the case of bicategories enriched in a tricategory; for the sake of simplicity, we have not given that generalisation here, but the reader should be able to make the relevant adaptations without fuss.

 We will assume that the reader is familiar with the basic theory of bicategories, as set out in~\cite{Street1980Fibrations}, for example.
 We refer to homomorphisms of bicategories simply as \emph{functors}, and refer to pseudonatural transformations simply as \emph{transformations}.
-Throughout this article, $(\V, \otimes, I, \mathfrak a, \mathfrak l, \mathfrak r, \pi, \nu, \lambda, \rho)$ will be a monoidal bicategory in the sense of~\cite{Gordon1995Coherence}; our notational conventions follow~\cite{Gurski2006An-algebraic}, except that the modification there called $\mu$ will be denoted instead by $\nu$.
-We will use string diagram notation to define compound $2$-cells in $\V$, with objects represented by regions, 1-cells by strings, and generating 2-cells by vertices.
-To avoid clutter, we generally do not label regions explicitly; the appropriate labels can always be recovered uniquely from the 1-cell labels on strings.
-We orient our string diagrams with 1-cells proceeding down the page and 2-cells proceeding from left to right.
-If a 1-cell $\xi$ belongs to a specified adjoint equivalence, then we will denote its specified adjoint pseudoinverse by $\xi^\centerdot$.
-As usual with adjunctions, we draw the unit and counit of the adjoint equivalence in string diagrams as simple caps and cups.
+Throughout this article, $\V$ will be a monoidal bicategory in the sense of~\cite{Gordon1995Coherence}; our notational conventions will be those of~\cite{Gurski2006An-algebraic} which for the sake of self-containedness we now spell out.
+We write $\otimes \colon \V \times \V \rightarrow \V$ and $I \colon 1 \rightarrow \V$ for the binary and nullary tensor product functors, and write $I$ also for the unit object picked out by the nullary tensor.
+The associativity and unit equivalence transformations of $\V$ we write as